pilleatus/orientdb-tutorial-distributed-database/gitbook/import_project.md

 ![](./images/project-import.png)

-After the import, your project explorer should be similar with:
+After the import, your project explorer should look similar to this one:

 ![](./images/project-explorer.png)